 Each connected display can consist of up to 8 digits and be used to output 2 or 3 parameters simultaneously when one parameter value is shifted relative to the other.

-Every 7-segment display is controlled by one output of the multiplexer board (0..15).
+In this case every 7-segment display is controlled by one output of the multiplexer board (0..15).
 You need to connect the "CLK" input to the multiplexer output that you have assigned for this 7-segment display in the configurator.

 Each display module build on MAX7219 driver has 3 input control signal (besides power lines) - CLK, DIN and CS.
-The "CLK" input is connected to assigned multiplexer otput, two other signal inputs - "DIN" and "CS" - should be connected to the corresponding common bus lines - "D" (pin #28) and "L" (pin #27) output signals.
+The "CLK" input is connected to assigned multiplexer otput, two other signal inputs - "DIN" and "CS" - should be connected to the corresponding common signal lines - "D" (pin #28) and "L" (pin #27) output signals.

 This is very convenient way to make any 7-segment display with any number of digits and digits size.
 With one driver you can make a 2-digit display, with two - 4-digit etc. All connections are the same as for the MAX7219 driver listed above.
 So, you can use one multiplexer to connect up to 16 displays.